legendzhouqiang/zbus/Readme.md

 You can change the default configuration, in console, type

-	zbus.exe -h             (change the binary name to 'zbus' if by default is 'server')
+	zbus -h             (change the binary name to 'zbus' if by default is 'server')

 all self-explained, with configurable items listed such as port to listen, directory to store MQ and log etc.